 It is a complete cycling center that caters to road biking, racing, BMX, mountain biking, and cyclocross.
 It features the only Olympic velodrome in North America, a network of mountain bike trails, a pump track, a BMX track, and a skate park.

 Services include bike rentals, youth camps, one-on-one coaching, and access to the park and trails.
 We spent a rainy morning touring the grounds, and Eric got some one-on-one instruction from Patrick and got to explore the pump track and mountain bike trails.

-As an aside, we also learned the exploring the Brome-Missisquoi Wine Route by bicycle is a popular activity and one that we would love to experience in the fall.
+As an aside, we also learned that exploring the Brome-Missisquoi Wine Route by bicycle is a popular activity and one that we would love to experience in the fall.